Wuvist/coat/README.md

   * generated file name is like `tablename.generated.cs`
 * namespace: string, the namespace of generated files

-The config file should be as simple as possible, however, it may be extended to contains model/table schema info to fascilitate R->O mapping, or support O->R mapping.
+The config file should be as simple as possible.
+It may be extended to contains model/table schema info to fascilitate R->O mapping, or support O->R mapping.

 # Static APIs